determined-ai/determined/docs/model-dev-guide/dtrain/reproducibility.rst

 #################

-Determined aims to support *reproducible* machine learning experiments: that is, the result of running a Determined experiment should be deterministic, so that rerunning a previous experiment should produce an identical model.
-For example, if the model produced from an experiment is ever lost, it can be recovered by rerunning the experiment that produced it.
+Determined aims to support *reproducible* machine learning experiments: that is, the result of running a Determined experiment should be deterministic, so that rerunning an experiment produces an identical model.
+This ensures that in the event of model loss, recovery is possible by rerunning the experiment responsible for its creation.

-********
- Status
-********
+**********
+ Progress
+**********

-The current version of Determined provides limited support for reproducibility; unfortunately, the hardware and software stack typically used for deep learning makes perfect reproducibility very challenging.
+While the current version of Determined offers limited support for reproducibility, challenges arise due to the inherent complexity of the hardware and software stack typically utilized in deep learning environments.

-Determined can control and reproduce the following sources of randomness:
+Determined effectively manages and reproduces several sources of randomness, including:

 -  Hyperparameter sampling decisions.
 -  The initial weights for a given hyperparameter configuration.
--  Shuffling of training data in a trial.
+-  Data shuffling during trial training.
--  Dropout or other random layers.
+-  Utilization of dropout or other random layers.

-Determined currently does not offer support for controlling non-determinism in floating-point operations.
-Modern deep learning frameworks typically implement training using floating point operations that result in non-deterministic results, particularly on GPUs.
-If only CPUs are used for training, reproducible results can be achieved, as described in the following sections.
+However, it's important to note that Determined does not currently provide mechanisms for controlling non-deterministic floating-point operations.
+Most modern deep learning frameworks employ floating-point operations that may result in non-deterministic outcomes, particularly on GPUs.
+Achieving reproducible results is feasible when training exclusively on CPUs, as elaborated in the following sections.

 **************
  Random Seeds